-Raspberry bushes need to fertilized twice per year, pruned regularly, kept weed free, and supported by trellis ( I planted mine against the fence).
-Raspberry plants, just like rose plant, do not like to be watered from the top, over their foliage, but rather close to the roots, to prevent the growth and spread of mold and disease.
+Raspberry bushes need to be fertilized twice per year, pruned regularly, kept weed-free, and supported by trellis ( I planted mine against the fence).
+Raspberry plants, just like rose plants, do not like to be watered from the top, over their foliage, but rather close to the roots, to prevent the growth and spread of mold and disease.

 Since I try to keep my garden as close to organic as possible, I only use natural fertilizer.
 Actually, since I planted my raspberry bushes in mushroom soil, two years ago, I did not use any additional fertilizer yet.

-I also, prepare my own organic bug spray, by mixing hot pepper sauce, vegetable oil, water and dish detergent.
-It works on bugs, but it needs to be applied often, especially during a rainy season.
+I also, prepare my own organic bug spray, by mixing hot pepper sauce, vegetable oil, water, and dish detergent.
+It works on bugs, but it needs to be applied often, especially during the rainy season.